jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_cfg_alarmaction_runaprogram.md

 1. Click **Configure \| Alarm Actions**.
 2. Click **New** to create a new rule.
 3. If this rule is related to specific connections
-    a.
-In the list of conditions, tick **The connection is...**
+   1. In the list of conditions, tick **The connection is...**
-    b.
-In the rule description click **connections**.
+   2. In the rule description click **connections**.
 Select the connections this rule applies to.
-4. If this rule is related to specific alarms a.In the list of conditions, tick **The alarm is...** b.In the rule description click **alarms**.
+4. If this rule is related to specific alarms
+   1. In the list of conditions, tick **The alarm is...**
+   2. In the rule description click **alarms**.
 Select the alarms this rule applies to.
-5. If this rule is related to specific severities a.In the list of conditions, tick **The alarm severity is...** b.In the rule description click Low, Medium or High.
+5. If this rule is related to specific severities
+   1. In the list of conditions, tick **The alarm severity is...**
+   2. In the rule description click Low, Medium or High.
 Select the severities this rule applies to.
-6. In the list of actions to perform, tick Run a program a.In the rule description, click (program).
+6. In the list of actions to perform, tick Run a program
+   1. In the rule description, click (program).
 This opens the Run a Program Dialog.

 TIP: When you use The connection is... condition there are some things to be aware of.
 For more information, see The Connection is….